dtsecon/modio/README.md

 INSTALLATION
 ------------

  1. **libcofnig**.
-You can either install libconfig as distribution packages:
+You can either install libconfig as distribution packages...

     * `iibconfig9`
     * `libconfig-dev`

-    or download compile and install from sources:
+    ...or download compile and install from sources:

     * `git clone https://github.com/hyperrealm/libconfig` - download the source
     * `cd libconfig`